 If you are near Clarke or Boat Quay, cross one of the bridges over the Singapore River to the Asian Civilisation Museum for insight not only into Singapore’s heritage, the museum offers vast collections of Asian artifacts from present times to thousands of years ago.

 Not all Singapore stopovers are lengthy so why not go for something super close to the international airport?
-Changi or Changi Village is an industrial suburb of Singapore which hugs a section of coast along the Strait of Johor.
+Changi or Changi Village is an industrial suburb of Singapore that hugs a section of the coast along the Strait of Johor.

 Changi Village is nothing like downtown Singapore.
-Instead, you will find easier access to Pulau Ubin Island and a food center or “hawker” which serves some top quality Hainanese duck and rice.
+Instead, you will find more accessible access to Pulau Ubin Island and a food center or “hawker” which serves some top-quality Hainanese duck and rice.

 Right near Changi International is the Changi Prison Museum and Chapel dedicated to telling the story of those fighting during WWII and how the prisoners of war survived the hardship.

-Not all stopovers in Singapore are lengthy and many times you may not be able to leave the airport.
-The good news is that Singapore Changi International Airport happens to be the best airport in the world so don’t worry, you will get a taste of Singapore without ever having left the terminal!
+As mentioned, not all stopovers in Singapore are long, and many times you may not be able to leave the airport.
+The good news is that Singapore Changi International Airport happens to be the best airport in the world, so don’t worry, you will get a taste of Singapore without ever having left the terminal!

 Changi International is ridiculously big so the chances of seeing everything will be near impossible.
 A recent new addition to the airport’s interior includes a waterfall that cascades from the roof while lush gardens reach high to the ceiling of the glass roof.

-Over the past couple of years, I have ventured to quite a few international airports and not being able to leave them and experience what lay outside of its doors really gets me down.
-To get over this I allocate S$20 of cash into the local currency so I can spend it on the food of the local cuisine.
-This way I will be able to get a taste of what the country would be like and gives me the motivation to start planning future trips to that destination.
-See more long haul flight tips here!
+Over the past couple of years, I have ventured to quite a few international airports, and not being able to leave them and experience what lay outside of its doors gets me down.
+To get over this, I allocate S$20 of cash into the local currency so I can spend it on the food of the local cuisine.
+This way, I will be able to get a taste of what the country would be like, and gives me the motivation to start planning future trips to that destination.
+See more long-haul flight tips here!

-Secretly, I am a big foodie and sampling local cuisines (in large proportions) is my hidden talent.
+Secretly, I am a big foodie, and sampling local cuisines (in large proportions) is my hidden talent.
 Singaporean food tops the list for me anywhere in Asia despite it being one of the most expensive countries to get a meal.
-Howver a meal in Singapore can be as expensive or cheap as you want it to be.
-It’s definitely possible to spend less than S$5 if you know the right spot.
+However, a meal in Singapore can be as expensive or cheap as you want it to be.
+It’s possible to spend less than S$5 if you know the right spot.

-The most expensive places to get a meal in Singapore are downtown Singapore, Sentosa Island, Mount Faber, Clarke and Boat Quays and Marina Bay Sands so expect to pay over S$20 for a starter meal and upwards of S$30 for a main course.
+The most expensive places to get a meal in Singapore are downtown Singapore, Sentosa Island, Mount Faber, Clarke, Boat Quays and Marina Bay Sands so expect to pay over S$20 for a starter meal and upwards of S$30 for a main course.

 Food ranges from Indian, Malaysian, and Singaporean to Thai, generally open all day long.
 The best Hawker Centers are located in Changi Village near the ferry terminal and at the entrance to Sentosa Island near the cable cars.